-The Company's performance in the year was good, reflecting successful implementation of the business strategy by the Manager, who, as a consequence, is entitled to a performance-related fee of £952,000 for the year.
-The NAV (debt at par) and share price total return of 11.7% and 7.4%, respectively, both beat the FTSE All-Share total return of 6.1%.
-The Manager's Report on pages 11 and 12 provides a commentary on how this performance was achieved.
+The Company's performance in the year was good, reflecting continued successful implementation of the business strategy by the Manager, who, as a consequence, is entitled to a performance-related fee (based on the last three years' performance) of £2,544,000.
+The NAV (debt at par) and share price total return of 6.7% and 7.3%, respectively, both beat the FTSE All-Share total return of -2.3%.
+The Manager's Report on pages 12 and 13 provides a commentary on how this performance was achieved.
 A table of the returns for the last ten years, together with a graph, can be found on page 3.

-Peer group performance is monitored by comparing the Company with the 15 investment trust companies making up the UK All Companies sector of the approximately 300 investment companies in the UK.
-As at 30 September 2014, in NAV total return terms, the Company was ranked 4th in its sector over one year, and ranked 7th and 5th over three and five years, respectively (source: JPMorgan Cazenove).
+Peer group performance is monitored by comparing the Company with the 13 investment companies making up the UK All Companies sector of the approximately 300 investment companies in the UK.
+As at 30 September 2015, in NAV total return terms, the Company was ranked 6th in its sector over one year and five years, and 7th over three years (source: JPMorgan Cazenove).

 During the year the Company's shares traded at a premium or discount relative to NAV (with debt at fair value) as shown in the following graph.
-The discount at the year end was 5.4%.
+The discount at the year end was 4.9%.